Black-Box Batch Active Learning for Regression: Conclusion and Future Work

 In this paper, we have demonstrated the effectiveness of a simple extension to kernel-based methods that utilizes empirical predictions rather than gradient kernels.
 This modification enables black-box batch active learning with good performance.
 Importantly, \BBBAL also generalizes to non-differentiable models, an area that has received limited attention as of late.

-Our results also partially answer one of the research questions posed by \citet{kirschunifying}: how do prediction-based methods compare to parameter-based ones?
-We find that for regression the prediction-based methods are competitive with the parameter-based methods in batch active learning.

 The main limitation of our proposed approach lies in the acquisition of a sufficient amount of empirical predictions.
 This could be a challenge, particularly when using deep ensembles with larger models or non-differentiable models that cannot be parallelized efficiently.
 Our experiments using virtual ensembles indicate that the diversity of the ensemble members plays a crucial role in determining the performance.

-\section{Acknowledgements}
+The main limitation of the empirical comparisons is that we only consider regression tasks.
+Extending the results to classification is an important direction for future work.

+Overall, our results partially answer one of the research questions posed by \citet{kirschunifying}: how do prediction-based methods compare to parameter-based ones?
+We find that for regression the prediction-based methods are competitive with the parameter-based methods in batch active learning.

+\subsection{Acknowledgements}

-The authors would like to thank David Holzm\"uller for their kind, constructive and helpful feedback, as well as for making their framework and results easily available.
+The author would like to thank the anonymous TMLR reviewers for their patience and kind feedback during the review process.
+Their feedback has significantly improved this work.
+Likewise, many thanks to David Holzm\"uller for their constructive and helpful feedback, as well as for making their framework and results easily available.
 AK is supported by the UK EPSRC CDT in Autonomous Intelligent Machines and Systems (grant reference EP/L015897/1).
-ChatGPT was used to suggest edits.
+ChatGPT was used to suggest specific text and table edits.